-The Phalaenopsis orchid (moth orchid) is the UK’s most popular houseplant by a significant margin.
+The Phalaenopsis orchid – the moth orchid – is the UK’s most popular houseplant by a significant margin.
 It is available in supermarkets, garden centres and florists year-round at accessible prices, flowers for months at a time in a wide range of colours, and with the right care reflowers reliably year after year.
-The majority of Phalaenopsis orchids that die in UK homes do not die from neglect – they die from overwatering.
-Understanding this single fact is the foundation of successful orchid care.
+The majority of Phalaenopsis orchids that die in UK homes do not die from neglect.
+They die from overwatering.
+Understanding this single fact is the foundation of everything else in orchid care.

 Watering – the critical skill

 The correct method for watering a Phalaenopsis is to look at the roots, not to follow a fixed schedule.
 Orchid roots are visible through the transparent or semi-transparent plastic nursery pot they are sold in.
-When the roots are green or silver-green, the plant has adequate moisture.
-When the roots turn grey or silvery-white, the plant needs watering.
-This is more reliable than any schedule because it adjusts automatically to seasonal changes in temperature, light and growth rate.
+When the roots are bright green, the plant has abundant moisture.
+When they turn grey or silvery-white, the plant needs watering.
+This visual cue is more reliable than any calendar-based schedule because it adjusts automatically to seasonal changes in temperature, light level and growth rate – watering frequency in a UK home typically ranges from every 7 to 10 days in summer to every 14 to 21 days in winter.

 Root colour